FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 perfect credibility.
 Once this sequence is available, we can then treat the temporary alternative policy as the alternative policy which is actually implemented and apply the same calculations described in the previous paragraph to each period of the temporary alternative policy.
-\emph{Note, however, that this functionality is currently available only for temporary ZLBs}.

 ### Implementation